Xau-Tech/RuneScapeBossLogTool/README.txt

 	3) Enter the number of this item you received
 	4) Click add to add this to your drop list which appears in the center of the screen
 	5) Repeat steps 2-4 until all your drops have been added; You may remove an incorrect item by left clicking on that item box within the list and clicking "Remove"
+	6a) Once you have added all your drops, you can either select an existing log from the dropdown, or create a new log.
+	6b) If you click "Add New Log", you will be prompted to enter a name that does is not a duplicate of one already existing for that boss.

+	- There is also a timer if you wish to keep track of your trip length via this app.
+	- There is also an killcount area to track your total kills if you wish by clicking the "Add Kill" button each time you finish a kill.